masak/alma/ROADMAP.md

 * We're planning to [give the web page a big facelift](https://github.com/masak/007/issues/67), including more examples and interactive Qtrees.
 The champion on this one is **masak**.
-    * This will require another parsing-related change: [generating a version of the Qtree output for tools](https://github.com/masak/007/issues/64), so that they can see e.g. macros in their unexpanded form.
     * masak would also like to take this opportunity to tie together some kind of doc-comments, automated tests, and documentation on the web page.